Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Introduction

 Due to its importance, multiple methods to detect and cancel the excess micromotion, or displacement from the rf null have been reported.
 These methods include measuring the correlation between the phase of the trap rf field and the fluorescence \cite{blumel_chaos_1989,berkeland_minimization_1998,allcock_implementation_2010,shu_heating_2014,pyka_high-precision_2014,keller_precise_2015,zhukas_direct_2021}, measuring a fluorescence spectrum of resolved carrier and rf sideband transitions for a repumping laser or a cooling laser to minimize the sideband \cite{berkeland_minimization_1998,peik_sideband_1999,doret_controlling_2012,vittorini_modular_2013,shu_heating_2014,keller_precise_2015,goham_resolved-sideband_2022}, using parametric excitation while modulating the trap rf voltage with the secular frequency \cite{ibaraki_detection_2011,mount_single_2013,keller_precise_2015,auchter_industrially_2022}, and measuring the ion position while altering the amplitude of the confining dc or rf potential to minimize the displacement \cite{berkeland_minimization_1998,brown_loading_2007,doret_controlling_2012,saito_measurement_2021,auchter_industrially_2022}.

-In this paper, we demonstrate a method to detect the micromotion by a single qubit rotation while directly scanning the dc voltage.
-Even though it employs the conventional principle of exploiting the change in transition rates caused by micromotion, the method can be implemented by using only the fixed frequency of either the carrier transition or an rf sideband transition, eliminating the need for measuring the entire spectrum which requires numerous measurement shots.
-Additionally, our method removes the need to deviate from the stable trap environment, such as alternating between two different amplitudes of the trap rf voltage, adjusting the frequency or intensity of the repumping or cooling laser beam, or parametrically exciting the motion of the ion, all of which could potentially compromise the stability of the trapping during the measurement.
-Furthermore, this method enables in-situ detection of micromotion during qubit control experiments, requiring no additional setup or change of the environment.
-These features allow for the direct application of the method to frequently-encountered situations in ion trap system where the micromotion along the motion-controlled axis for quantum gates cannot be easily detected by the conventional methods.
+In this paper, we demonstrate a method to detect the excess micromotion by a single qubit rotation while directly scanning the dc voltage, leveraging the existing scheme for qubit control experiments.
+Even though it employs the conventional principle of exploiting the change in transition rates caused by excess micromotion, the method can be implemented by using only the fixed frequency of either the carrier transition or an rf sideband transition, diminishing the need for scanning in the frequency or sideband dimension in addition to iteratively adjusting the compensation voltage as in the sideband minimization method.
+Additionally, our method minimizes deviation of the trap environment, such as alternating between two different amplitudes of the trap rf voltage, adjusting the frequency or intensity of the repumping or cooling laser beam, or parametrically exciting the motion of the ion, all of which could potentially compromise the stability of the trapping during the measurement.
+Furthermore, the method does not employ the cooling laser as in the photon correlation method, avoiding the spectral interference with the scattering of the laser.
+These features allow for the direct application of the method to frequently encountered situations in ion trap system where the excess micromotion along the motion-controlled axis for quantum gates cannot be easily detected by the conventional methods.